phly/phly-redis-task-queue/README.md

 - **schedule**: the crontab schedule to use; see the [dragonmantank/cron-expression write-up](https://github.com/dragonmantank/cron-expression#cron-expressions) for a good overview.
 - **task**: a JSON string representing a task to run.
-  This string MUST represent a JSON object, and minimally contain a `__type` key that resolves to a class implementing `TaskInterface`.
+  This string MUST represent a JSON object that can be mapped to a PHP class using the mapper.
   Due to how JSON parsing works, you will need to ensure you escape namespace separators properly; this is usually a sequence of four backslashes: `App\\\\Tasks\\\\FetchRssFeed`.

 As an example: